MahendraShaji/MahendraShaji.github.io/_posts/2017-05-19-project-about-data-science.md

 I have scrapped the data and made a CSV file from it for further use in the project.

 Part1:
-I have selected the salary prediction as a classification problem and from the known data, created a new feature to tell wether its a high paying salary or low paying and set the limit as 115,000 after analysing the existing data.
+I have selected the salary prediction as a classification problem and from the known data, created a new feature to tell whether it’s a high paying salary or low paying and set the limit as 115,000 after analysing the existing data.
 I have used Logistic Regression, then with a grid search selected "l2" penalty or Ridge as a feature selection.
 With Ridge feature selection used Logistic Regression.
-Then I tried another model Decision Tree as classifier so that I can confirm or upgrade my model.From these 2 models found the key skills/ Buzz words and the features that affect mostly to the salary.
+Then I tried another model Decision Tree as classifier so that I can confirm or upgrade my model.
+From these 2 models found the key skills/ Buzz words and the features that affect mostly to the salary.

 Part2:

-I have implemented 2 models to predict whether the job is in relation to Data Scientist/Analsyt from JD.
+I have implemented 2 models to predict whether the job is in relation to Data Scientist/Analyst from JD.
 I have used a pipeline to implement those models and used count vectorization as one main way for predictions.
-I have implemented Naive Bayes method and Logistic regression to preict the title.
+I have implemented Naive Bayes method and Logistic regression to predict the title.
 Have done a proper stop word implementation to get a better prediction and it worked well in this case.

 <img src="https://mahendrashaji.github.io/assets/media/industry.png">
-The above figure shows the mean salary towards each industry
+Above figure shows the mean salary towards each industry

 <img src="https://mahendrashaji.github.io/assets/media/wordcount.png">
-Above Figure shows the top 10 keywords and its counts in the Job Description provided.
+Above figure shows the top 10 keywords and its counts in the Job Description provided.

 ### Inference
 Part1: